OskarMunck/Thesis/README.md

 - duration : duration of the episode in minutes. e.g. 31.680000
 - show_filename_prefix: Filename_prefix of the show. e.g. `show_7gozmLqbcbr6PScMjc0Zl4`
 - episode_filename_prefix: Filename_prefix of the episode. e.g. `4vYOibPeC270jJlnRoAVO6`

-**Data in numbers:**

-Number of unique values
-* show_name    18290
-* show_description    18322
-* publisher,    17490
-* language,    20
-* episode_uri,    105360
-* episode_name,    103660
-* Max no episodes of one show: 1072, Min: 1
-* Number of shows represented by only one episode: 8632
-* Number of shows represented by less than 10 episodes: 16354